velidion/website/README.md

 ## Notes

-- The Audience, Belief, Solution, Credibility, and CTA sections on the page currently render with no content — only Hero and Problem have real copy right now.
+- The Audience, Belief, Solution, Credibility, and CTA sections on the page currently render with no content — the Hero and Problem section render with fake content.
-- `preview.html`, if present, is a local single-file snapshot for eyeballing — it is git-ignored and not part of the build.
-The real site is generated from `src/` by `npm run build`.